dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/introduction.rst.txt

 The RADMC-3D software package in under continuous development.
 A very detailed development log-book is found in the git repository.
-A more user-friendly overview of the development history can be found in this manual, in appendix \ref{chap-development-history}.
+A more user-friendly overview of the development history can be found in this manual, in appendix :numref:`chap-development-history`.

 Copyright